-PG&E developed the ELRP enrollment forecast that was used to scale the ex ante impacts.
-The enrollment forecast reflects current enrollment in PY 2024.
-For subgroups A.1-BIP, A.2, A.2-BIP, and B.2 enrollments are expected to remain flat and end after 2027.
-Subgroups A.1, A.4, and A.5 are expected to grow until 2027.
+SCE developed the ELRP enrollment forecast that was used to scale the ex ante impacts.
+The enrollments for most subgroups are expected to grow in 2025 and then to remain nearly flat and end after 2027.
 Subgroup A.6 enrollment is forecasted to decline until 2025 when it will be discontinued.

-Group A.1 is designated for non-residential customers and is currently the largest ELRP subgroup by far with over 10,000 participating sites.
-Table 3-14 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
+Group A.1 is designated for non-residential customers and is currently the largest ELRP subgroup by far with over 5,800 participating sites.
+Table 3-13 summarizes the program and portfolio adjusted ex ante demand reduction capability by forecast year for different planning conditions.
 The tables reflect dispatchable demand reductions available from 4 pm to 9 pm under August worst day conditions for 1-in-2 weather conditions, which align with the planning conditions used for resource adequacy attribution.
 The ex post analysis showed no clear trend in percent load reductions relative to weather patterns so ex ante reductions are assumed to vary only as a function of the reference load.
 The static average percent reduction in each event hour is applied to this reference load.

 This load impact forecast reflects reductions observed across PY 2022, PY 2023, and PY2024, weighted by the amount of customers currently enrolled that participated each year.
-Enrollments are assumed to grow through the last year of ELRP approval in 2027.
+Enrollments are assumed to grow in 2025 and then remain static through the last year of ELRP approval in 2027.